PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 There are multiple ways of doing this but let's see a pretty simple one using the `git stash` command.

-So you have made changes to test stuff out and realise that you've made a lot of changes and don't want to undo these by hand.
+So you have made changes to test stuff out and realize that you've made a lot of changes and don't want to undo these by hand.
 You can just run `git stash push <files with modifications to drop>` and `git stash drop`
 > :warning: Be careful because it isn't retrievable past this point.